mark-wiemer/mocha-wiki/Using-Mocha-programmatically.md

-There are a lot of reasons why you might want to automate running the tests using mocha.
+There are a lot of reasons why you might want to automate running the tests using Mocha.
 Using the command-line can run into some problems if you want to load specific files, for example.

-Here is an example of using mocha programmatically:
+Here is an example of using Mocha programmatically:

 ```javascript
 var Mocha = require('mocha'),